Skip to main content

 info

 The E9 can store up to 64 unique black references simultaneously.
-If all slots are utilized and a black reference is attempted, a warning will be displayed, indicating that some takes will need to be deleted to free up new slots before a new black reference can be obtained.
+When a Take is triggered, the black reference slot it is utilizing will be locked until the Take is deleted.
+If a new black reference is not performed, susbequent Takes will share the same black reference slot.
+If all slots are utilized and a black reference is attempted, a warning will be displayed, indicating that some Takes will need to be deleted to free up new slots before a new black reference can be obtained.

 Record / Trigger Button